Saturn V dynamic test vehicle: Development of the test article

 The Saturn V consisted of three stages and an Instrument Unit (IU).
 The first stage, S-IC, delivered 7610000 lbf thrust and delivered the other stages to 200000 ft.
 Afterwards, it was jettisoned to fall into the Atlantic Ocean and the second stage continued acceleration.
 The second stage, S-II, was responsible for lifting the remaining parts nearly to Earth orbit.
 The third stage, S-IVB provided the final push to orbit and the trans-lunar injection burn to set the Apollo spacecraft on a course to the Moon.
 The IU was the guidance and control computer.
 SA-500D was the assembly of these components for dynamic testing.

 The Saturn V dynamic test stand with "electrodynamic shakers" provided a table capable not only of holding the Saturn V fully assembled and fueled, but also able to simulate the vibrations that would be generated by rocket engines.

 The components used for testing were developed from 1964 to 1966, and the tests conducted in 1966–67.
 Because the Saturn V shared some components with the Saturn IB, some of the components for SA-500D were initially used for dynamic testing with the Saturn IB stack.

 In naming the individual stages, MSFC used the stage designation with a suffix indicating its purpose.
 For example, S-IC-D was the first stage, S-IC, for dynamic testing, and S-IC-1 was the first flight model of the first stage.
-Suffixes used were S, for structural, F for facilities, T for all-systems test, and D for dynamic testing.
+Suffixes used were "S", for structural, "F" for facilities, "T" for all-systems test, and "D" for dynamic testing.

 Following is a history of each component of the dynamic test article in order of appearance.

 Apollo boilerplate

 Development of the test article started from the top.
 A boilerplate Apollo spacecraft, BP-27 together with LTA-2, was used for all configurations of dynamic testing.
 The boilerplate took the place of actual flight hardware.
 Boilerplate size, shape, mass and center of gravity were the same, but it was not necessary for the entire Apollo spacecraft to be complete to commence dynamic testing.
 The boilerplate was outfitted with instrumentation to record data for engineering study and evaluation.

 BP-27 consisted of hardware specifically built for that configuration and some hardware reassigned from other designations.
 The command module and launch escape system were unique to BP-27.
 The service module SM-010 (formerly SM-006) and the spacecraft–lunar module adapter SLA #1 were also assigned to BP-27.

-BP-27 was accepted at the Marshall Space Flight Center (MSFC) in late September, 1964.
+BP-27 was accepted at the Marshall Space Flight Center (MSFC) in late September 1964.

 Shortly thereafter, MSFC took delivery of the boilerplate lunar module, called a lunar test article and designated LTA-2.
 LTA-2 is the only part of SA-500D to fly in space.
 It was refurbished, designated LTA-2R, and flew on Apollo 6.

-BP-27 was used for Saturn IB dynamic testing, shipped to Kennedy Space Center to be a component of SA-500F, and shipped back to MSFC for full-stack testing with SA-500D.
+BP-27 was used for Saturn IB dynamic testing, shipped to Kennedy Space Center (KSC) to be a component of SA-500F, and shipped back to MSFC for full-stack testing with SA-500D.